 My Name is Eugenia Sakevych-Dallas, the Film

-The Holodomor was a famine genocide of Ukrainians committed by the Soviet Union in 1932-1933, which took the lives of millions.
-I wanted to use the Holodomor as a case study to explore the art of storytelling in the context of trauma and to encourage discussions around genocide.
-I also wanted to increase Holodomor awareness among Western audiences.
-With this in mind, I collected dozens of survivors’ accounts and focused on Eugenia Sakevych-Dallas.
-Eugenia was a Holodomor survivor who went on to become a successful model in Europe and the U.S. Her testimony before the U.S. Congress in 1984 led to the Holodomor being officially recognized as a genocide by the U.S., as well as other countries.
+The Holodomor was a famine-genocide of Ukrainians committed by the Soviet Union in 1932–1933, taking the lives of millions.
+This project uses the Holodomor as a case study to explore how storytelling can communicate trauma responsibly and meaningfully, and to open broader conversations about genocide.
+Dozens of survivors’ accounts were studied, with particular focus on the life of Eugenia Sakevych-Dallas, a survivor who later became a successful model in Europe and the United States.
+Her 1984 testimony before the U.S. Congress contributed to the Holodomor’s official recognition as genocide by the United States and several other countries.

 finding a protagonist